dsccommunity/dsccommunity.org/content/blog/convert-tests-to-pester5-for-dsc-community-repository.md

 ##### Assert result in the `It`-block

-Most straightforward is to assert (using `Should`) directly inside an `InModuleScope`-block inside the `It`-block.
+The most straight forward way is to assert (using `Should`) directly inside an `InModuleScope`-block inside the `It`-block.

 ```powershell